 How can the Christian Leaders Institute help me in becoming a pastor?

-Christian Leaders Institute (CLI) is an online ministry training school offering over 165 free courses, with a 4.7 rating on Facebook.
-Tens of thousands of Christian leaders have completed courses at CLI, and students can also pursue a bachelor’s degree through the CLI Leadership Excellence School for a low administrative fee.
-Graduates may continue their education through partner institutions like Ohio Christian University.
-CLI provides accessible, Bible-based training to equip aspiring pastors with the knowledge and skills needed for ministry while connecting them with a global Christian leadership community.
+Christian Leaders Institute (CLI) is an online free ministry training institute with 165 plus courses with a 4.7 rating on Facebook.
+Tens of thousands of Christian leaders have taken courses offered at CLI and students may also earn a broader degree which is a bachelor degree through the CLI Leadership Excellence School at a low administrative cost.
+Graduates are allowed to further their studies in collaboration partners such as the Ohio Christian University.
+CLI offers affordable, Bible-based education to prepare and empower the next generation of pastors to ensure they have the knowledge and tools needed to enter ministry and join a worldwide network of Christian leaders.

 5 Benefits of Being a Trained Pastor